 - How much pressure do I need?
 Many people prefer high water pressure when taking a shower, but pressure that's too high can destroy plumbing, fittings, and appliances.
 Most homes have a pressure reducing valve where the water line enters the house to maintain the water pressure.
 Pressure over 60 psi wears the household plumbing system.

 Which booster pump you need depends on how much water you use, the desired pressure, and the location of your water source.
 If you have a large house, for example, you may need a booster pump capable of supplying pressure to the second or third floor.
-Applications, like reverse osmosis systems with low feed pressure or water with a high TDS (total dissolved solids), require a lot more pressure.
+Applications like reverse osmosis systems with low feed pressure or water with a high TDS (total dissolved solids) require a lot more pressure.

-How do you size a booster pump?
+How to size a booster pump

 - Do you have a two-story, four-bedroom, one-bathroom house?